munificent/craftinginterpreters/book/statements-and-state.md

 matched the `var` token, so next it requires and consumes an identifier token for the variable name.

-Then, if it sees a `=` token, it knows there is an initializer expression.
+Then, when it sees a `=` token, it knows there is an initializer expression.
 If so, it parses it.
 Otherwise, it leaves the initializer `null`.
 Finally, it consumes the required semicolon at the end of the statement.
 All this gets wrapped in a Stmt.Var syntax tree node and we're groovy.

 Parsing a variable expression is even easier.
-In the `primary()` method where primary expressions are handled, we just look for an identifier token:
+In the `primary()` method where primary expressions are handled, we look for an identifier token:

 ^code parse-identifier (2 before, 2 after)

 That gives us a working front end for declaring and using variables.
 All that's left is to feed it into the interpreter.
-As usual, that means a couple of new visit methods, but before we get to those, we need to talk about where the data for variables lives.
+Before we get to that, we need to talk about where variables live in memory.

 ## Environments

 The bindings that associate variables to values need to be stored somewhere.
-Ever since the Lisp folks invented parentheses, this data structure has been called an <span name="env">environment</span>.
-It's the ambient place that surrounds a chunk of code.
+Ever since the Lisp folks invented parentheses, this data structure has been called an <span name="env">**"environment"**</span>.
 When you execute the code, the environment is where you go when you have some variable and you need to find what it represents.

 <aside name="env">